frank-trollmann/machine-learning_example-project/README.md

 # Project Setup

-This project is designed to be edited and run on your own computer.
+This project requires Python 3.10 and is designed to be edited and run on your own computer.
 The machine learning problem is small enough that training should run on an average notebook in a reasonable amount of time.
 We recommend using Visual Studio Code as programming environment as it has good support for both Python files (.py) and Notebook files (.ipynb).

 The recommended setup for this project is to be used in VSCode alongside a dedicated virtual environment.
 Below you can get information on how to connect everything correctly.